signalbean/reports/README.md

 # reports
-A helper repo for reports from my other apps
+A helper repo for reports from my other apps I've built.